2026 - General Government

 Description

-The pipeline of 11,897 affordable units in 313 projects is an ambitious and significant commitment to producing more affordable housing in San Francisco.
-However, more units beyond these are needed, and the City will need to pursue opportunities and continue to prioritize affordability into the future.
+The pipeline of 10,670 affordable units in 212 projects is an ambitious and significant commitment to producing more affordable housing in San Francisco.
+However, many more units are needed to meet the 2022 Housing Element goals, and the City will need to pursue opportunities and continue to prioritize affordability into the future.

-To meet 100% of the 2023 – 2031 targets, excluding the portion that is projected to be met through inclusionary units, the total housing expenditure plan would need to increase by approximately $18.5 billion.
-Meeting this full RHNA allocation requires policy decisions outside the purview of the Capital Plan and would depend on the contribution of inclusionary units delivered through market rate production, which is extremely difficult to model, especially given the economic impact of the COVID-19 pandemic.
+To meet 100% of the Housing Element targets, excluding the portion that is projected to be met through inclusionary units, the total housing expenditure plan would need to increase by approximately $25.1 billion.
+Meeting this full RHNA allocation requires funding and policy decisions outside the purview of the Capital Plan and would depend on the contribution of inclusionary units delivered through market rate production, which is extremely difficult to model.
 San Francisco strives to deliver as much affordability as possible while meeting other urgent challenges in its public capital portfolio and other service obligations.

 Phased Projects